You are hereHome >

 U.S. PIRG Staff

-Matthew Wellington is the Field Director for U.S. PIRG’s Antibiotics Program.
+Matthew Wellington is the Program Director for U.S. PIRG’s Antibiotics Program.
 In his role, Matt oversees campaign operations with organizers and volunteers across the country to stop the overuse of antibiotics on factory farms.
 In addition to overseeing national organizing efforts, he also works to build relationships with key constituencies across the country like medical professionals, responsible farmers, and student leaders to demonstrate widespread support for more responsible antibiotics use.

 In the fall of 2015, Wellington coordinated a successful campaign to convince Subway to stop serving meat raised with routine antibiotics.
 The “eat fresh” chain committed to a strong antibiotics policy after seeing the widespread consumer support that U.S. PIRG and partners generated nationwide.